 “Outstanding teacher.
 I came with a specific purpose and was opened to a world of possibilities.”

-“This was a fabulous class, Patsy is more than a great instructor, her personality, kindness and desire to help made me relax and be more successful with the difficulty of the projects.”
+“This was a fabulous class, Patsy is more than a great instructor, her personality, kindness, and desire to help made me relax and be more successful with the difficulty of the projects.”

 “I found Patsy to be one of the most genuine and generous teachers that I have ever met.
 She makes you feel like you can do anything.
 And is willing to help you do anything.
-She genuinely love enamels and precious metals.
+She genuinely loves enamels and precious metals.
 I have also taken classes at her studio and she designed them around what it was that I wanted to learn.
 She gave me direction on my artwork and got excited about an idea I had and helped me figure that out and even call me to see how it was coming (Yes Patsy I am working on it) If you get the opportunity to take a class with Patsy do so.
-But just be prepared to be tired afterwards.
-Her energy level is contagious and she told me she like for people to get their moneys worth and boy did I.”
+But just be prepared to be tired afterward.
+Her energy level is contagious and she told me she likes for people to get their moneys worth, and boy did I.”